MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_multisample_quality_levels.md

 ## -description

-Describes the image quality levels for a given format and sample count.
+Describes the multi-sampling image quality levels for a given format and sample count.

 ## -struct-fields